CWALabs/SkyCMS/Cosmos.BlobService/README.md

 ## Overview

 Cosmos.BlobService is a comprehensive multi-cloud blob storage abstraction layer that provides a unified interface for managing files across different cloud storage providers.
-It supports both Azure Blob Storage and Amazon S3, allowing applications to seamlessly switch between providers or use multiple providers simultaneously.
+It supports Azure Blob Storage and Amazon S3 (with notes on Cloudflare R2), allowing applications to seamlessly switch between providers or use multiple providers simultaneously.

 ## Features